pranavgawande10/devTinder/README.md

-# 🚀 DevTinder API — Where Code Meets Its Match (Backend)
+# 🚀 DevTinder API — Microservices Architecture (Backend)

+> ⚠️ **Microservices Architecture:** This repository contains the Node.js/Express Backend API service.
+The decoupled React.js Frontend service can be found here: [👉 DevTinder-Web Repository](https://github.com/pranavgawande10/devTinder-web)

-Welcome to the backend repository for **DevTinder**, a full-stack developer networking platform.
-This robust Node.js/Express API powers the core functionality of DevTinder, utilizing a modern tech stack to handle everything from real-time WebSockets to AI-generated content.
+Welcome to the backend service for **DevTinder**, a full-stack developer networking platform.
+This API is designed using a **microservices-oriented approach**, where core domains (Authentication, User Feed, Chat, AI integrations) are highly modularized, decoupled from the frontend, and designed for independent scalability.

+## 🏗️ Architectural Overview
+- **Decoupled Services:** Strict separation of concerns between the React client and Node API.
+- **Modular Domains:** Routing and business logic are isolated by feature (`auth`, `profile`, `chat`, `ai`), making it trivial to spin them out into independent Docker containers in the future.
+- **Stateless Authentication:** JWT-based auth ensures the API remains stateless, a crucial requirement for horizontally scaling microservices.

 ## 🛠️ Tech Stack